 1 thinly-sliced green onion per person (optional)

-Red or green chile sauce or chopped chiles (optional)
+Red or green chile sauce, enchilada sauce, or chopped chiles (optional)

 - Use your favorite method to cook the bacon until crisp.
 Drain, reserving 1-2 tablespoons drippings.